aws/karpenter-provider-aws/docs/DESIGN.md

 The Node resource is not namespaced, so it might make sense to do the same for ScalableNodeGroup.
 Multiple ScalableNodeGroups pointing to the same cloud provider node group will result in undesired behavior.
 This could still happen if multiple conflicting resources were applied to the same namespace, but this scenario is much less likely.
 Given that MetricsProducer and HorizontalAutoscaler are both namespaced, it will provide a more intuitive user experience to namespace all three resources.

-### Q: Should customers be able to apply multiple HorizontalAutoscaler configurations to the same scaleTargetRef?
+### Q: Should users be able to apply multiple HorizontalAutoscaler configurations to the same scaleTargetRef?

 The Horizontal Autoscaler API has a []metrics field that lets users pass in multiple metrics.
 This allows users to specify an OR semantic to scale off of multiple signals.
 What about multiple Horizontal Autoscaler resources pointing to the same scaleTargetRef?
 For the HorizontalPodAutoscaler, this results in undesired behavior.
 For HorizontalAutoscaler, it’s possible to extend the OR semantic across multiple resources.
 The benefit would be that multiple application developers sharing a node group could scale the node group off of separate policies without being aware of each other.

 It’s not clear whether or not this is an intuitive user experience.
 It’s arguable that this will lead to more confusion and questions of “why did my node group scale unexpectedly?”.
-We will await customer requests for this feature before considering it further.
+We will await user requests for this feature before considering it further.

 ### Q: How can we make sure that Karpenter is horizontally scalable?